Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Main results

+We now move beyond the tabular setting to general policy parameterizations.
+In this regime, the main difficulty is that the biased update is no longer guaranteed to preserve global optimality, and thus its behavior must be understood through quantitative error bounds.
+Since the discrepancy between the exact gradient $\dJ$ and the biased gradient $\hatdJ$ is ultimately induced by a mismatch at the state-distribution level, we begin by deriving explicit bounds on the difference between the discounted and undiscounted state distributions.
+These bounds will serve as the basis for the gradient mismatch analysis in the next subsection.

+While Wu et al.~\cite{SW-LS-GT:2022} also attempt to quantify the error arising from the mismatch, their analysis focuses on the distance between the biased and unbiased \textit{unnormalized} state occupancy measure $\mu_\pi$ in \eqref{eq:mu}.
+In contrast, our analysis is carried out directly at the level of normalized state distributions, since it is more closely connected to the gradient estimators used in practical sampling-based policy gradient methods.
+The detailed proofs of this subsection are provided in~Appendix \ref{appendix:bounds}.

-Based on \cref{assumption:absorbing}, we have the following bounds. \begin{theorem}[Mismatch bound for episodic MDPs] Under \cref{assumption:absorbing}, the infinity norm of the pointwise ratio between the discounted and undiscounted distributions $\hatdgamma,\hatdpi$ is bounded by
+\textbf{Episodic MDPs}: We begin with the episodic setting.
+Under the following standard assumption on the absorbing probability~\cite{SW-LS-GT:2022}, the mismatch between the discounted and undiscounted state distributions admits an explicit bound. \begin{assumption}[Absorbing probability] There exists an integer $m > 0$ and a positive real number $\alpha < 1$ such that $\mathbb{P}\left(s_m \neq z \, | \, s_0, \pi\right) \leq \alpha$, $\forall s_0 \in \mathcal{S}$, $ \forall\pi.$ \end{assumption} With \cref{assumption:absorbing}, we have the following bound. \begin{theorem}[Mismatch bound for episodic MDPs] Under \cref{assumption:absorbing}, for any policy $\pi$, the $\ell_1$-norm of the difference between the discounted and undiscounted state distributions $\dgamma$ and $\dpi$ satisfies